 - From here you can go another round of ideation or move into the “Convergent Thinking” phase.

 - At this point, participants can use their stickers to silently vote on their top ideas or solutions.
 This is called “dot voting.”
 Each sticker is equal to one vote.
 If your group has a Decider, you can designate their stickers to be worth a higher number of votes, enabling the group to make decisions by majority and use the Decider’s “super-vote” in the case of a tie.

 - As an alternative to dot voting (or as a follow-up) you can elect to do a “cost-impact” plotting activity to converge your group’s thinking and come to an actionable consensus.
 In this activity, you simply have each participant plot all their ideas on the grid based on what they believe the cost will be (in terms of effort, manpower, or expense) and the potential impact it will yield.

 - Once everyone has plotted their post-its, you can open the floor to negotiating placement or discussion with the goal of getting to the ideas or solutions that will have the highest impact at the lowest cost.

-- Keeping the energy level in the room high is the single greatest factor to any successful ideation session.
+- Keeping the energy level in the room high is the single greatest factor in any successful ideation session.
 Be mindful of the time of day in which you schedule them.
-Usually early morning is best, before hunger or post-lunch sluggishness sets in.
+Usually, early morning is best, before hunger or post-lunch sluggishness sets in.

 - You can offer the group sugary snacks or play music with minimal lyrics and a steady beat to help boost the mood and energy during divergent thinking to help.